Rough Trade East

 • Shoreditch

 There’s something quietly satisfying and delightfully unshowy about British designer Ally Capellino’s bags, belts, wallets and purses.
-Her signature pieces include understated, unisex satchels made from waxed cotton or canvas, with leather buckles: a classic ‘Jeremy’ will set you back under £200.
+Her signature pieces include understated, unisex satchels made from waxed cotton or canvas, with leather buckles: a classic ‘Jeremy’ will set you back around £200.
 Other offerings run from crisp canvas beach bags with rope handles to more structured yet simple handbags.

 Advertising